-A couple of months ago I invited a French couple for lunch.
+A couple of months ago, I invited our friends, a French couple, for lunch.
 Eventually, a date was agreed.
 Yesterday was the day.

 Bearing in mind that the French believe that we eat bacon and eggs every day for breakfast and roast beef with soggy boiled vegetables for lunch, I thought I would go for traditional roast beef with horseradish (without the over-boiled vegetables!).

 Yesterday morning, I was a little frantic.
 The beef was prepared, the potatoes and parsnips peeled, the Brussels sprouts and carrots prepared, and the Yorkshire pudding batter made.

 They arrived at 11.30 for apéritifs.
 Just before they arrived, I basted the beef and added the potatoes and parsnips to the roasting tin.

 The French love the apéritif (or apéro): it is not only a tradition but also a must.
 All was going swimmingly.
 I returned to the kitchen 15 minutes before the beef was due out of the oven to steam the vegetables and put the Yorkshire puddings in.

 Strange, the potatoes were still white, not at all crispy.